 Honda Automobiles / Crosstour

-The typical field of view for a passenger-side mirror is approximately 18 to 22 degrees, but the LaneWatch field-of-view is about four times greater, or approximately 80 degrees.
-The system helps the driver to see traffic, as well as pedestrians, bicycles or other objects in the vehicle's blind spot.
+The typical field of view for a passenger-side mirror is approximately 18 to 22 degrees, but the LaneWatch blind spot display field-of-view is about four times greater, or approximately 80 degrees.
+The system helps the driver to see traffic, as well as pedestrians or objects, in the vehicle's blind spot.
 To help make judging distance easier, the display has three reference lines.
 Drivers are encouraged to visually confirm roadway conditions prior to changing lanes.

 Connect with Honda: